The Recovery Landscape in Rhode Island: Treatment, Services, and Statistics

 - Problems with relationships

-As an adult, I’ve had a number of traumatic incidents.
+As an adult, I’ve had several traumatic incidents.
 To cope with the anguish or stress caused by these occurrences, some people turn to drugs or alcohol.
 Addiction treatment includes addressing these difficulties and assisting a person in healing.

 It takes time to overcome unfavorable and traumatic life conditions.
 Inpatient drug rehab programs usually offer more intensive therapy and better prospects for recovery.
 Coping skills, relapse prevention skills, and stress-reduction approach all improve a person’s chances of success and stability.
 Dual-diagnosis treatment can assist with any mental health issues that arise as a result of these difficulties.